ivan-golubev/ivan-golubev.github.io/29.03.25/ThreadPingPong.md

 ```

 Wait a second - why we never see the "Finished execution" message and the program keeps running ?
-Turned out that one thread requested stop and the exited correctly.
+Turned out that one thread requested a stop and then exited correctly.

-The second thread was woken up on the condition variable, then checked that the queue is still empty and
+The second thread was woken up on the condition variable, then it checked that the queue is still empty and
 went back to sleep !

 Let's fix that.